I Started Asking For A “Dry” Haircut & It Made My Life So Much Easier

 A dry haircut is a haircut on dry hair, as simple as that.
 There are specific instances when a dry haircut is required.
 For example, if you ask for a "dusting," the stylist's objective is to trim (or dust off) split ends without taking off any length.
 It's a technique for people looking to grow their hair longer and keep it healthy.
 But you can't see split ends on wet hair, so the cut has to be dry.
 Another common example of a dry haircut is a curly cut, which is best performed on dry hair because if you have curls you know that a wet curl has a good three inches of length on a dry curl.
 To appreciate the curls and how they spring, you want to cut the hair when it's dry for optimum precision.

 In my case — not after a dusting or a curly cut — I was getting a dry cut to have control over the process.
-First, I had my hair shampooed, conditioned, and towel dried (you still get your hair washed during a dry cut, which is important because a salon shampoo is something special).
-Then Pasi used a blowdryer and a round brush to rough dry my hair straight, without any added bounce or body, but just to get it dry.
+First, I had my hair shampooed, conditioned and towel dried (you still get your hair washed during a dry cut, which is important because a salon shampoo is something special).
+Then Chloë used a hairdryer and a round brush to rough dry my hair straight, without any added bounce or body, but just to get it dry.
 Then, she sectioned the hair and started the cut.

 Advertisement